awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ide-vs.md

 1. If you are prompted to create Git credentials, choose **Yes**\.
 The toolkit attempts to create credentials on your behalf\.
 You must have the IAMSelfManageServiceSpecificCredentials applied to your IAM user, or the equivalent permissions\.
 When prompted, save the credentials file in a secure location\.
 This is the only opportunity you have to save these Git credentials\.

    If the toolkit cannot create Git credentials on your behalf, or if you chose **No**, you must create and provide your own Git credentials\.
-For more information, see [For HTTPS Users Using Git Credentials](setting-up-gc.md), or follow the online directions\.
+For more information, see [For HTTPS users using Git credentials](setting-up-gc.md), or follow the online directions\.

 1. When you have finished cloning the project, you're ready to start editing your code in Visual Studio and committing and pushing your changes to your project's repository in CodeCommit\.

-## Create a CodeCommit Repository from Visual Studio<a name="setting-up-ide-vs-create"></a>
+## Create a CodeCommit repository from Visual Studio<a name="setting-up-ide-vs-create"></a>

 You can create CodeCommit repositories from Visual Studio with the Toolkit for Visual Studio\.
 As part of creating the repository, you also clone it to a local repo on your computer, so you can start working with it right away\.